Atopic Dermatitis (Inhalant Allergies) in Dogs

 Allergies can not be prevented, only managed.
 They are not contagious, but genetic predisposition to atopic dermatitis has been identified.
 Symptoms can be reduced using a combination of medication, skin care practices, and environmental management.

-Is Atopic Dermatitis Common in Dogs?
+Is Atopic Dermatitis (Inhalant Allergies) in Dogs common?

 Atopy is very common in dogs.
 Studies have shown 3-27% of the dog population have atopic dermatitis.